Weisfeiler and Leman Go Measurement Modeling: Probing the Validity of the WL Test: Additional details on survey methodology

 \section{Additional details on survey methodology}

-\textbf{Participant guidance} We ask participants to list real-world applications of graph ML with which they are familiar to ground their responses to questions about the relevance of expressive power to real-world graph tasks.
+\paragraph{Participant guidance} We ask participants to list real-world applications of graph ML with which they are familiar to ground their responses to questions about the relevance of expressive power to real-world graph tasks.
 Furthermore, we use a scale of 1--6 (with articulations of what 1 and 6 mean) to: a) capture the distribution of participants' responses with sufficient granularity, b) impel participants to lean towards one side of the scale, and c) improve the consistency of how participants interpret answer choices.

-\textbf{Quality control} We piloted our survey with a couple of graph ML practitioners in order to identify potential problems with the clarity of our questions.
+\paragraph{Quality control} We piloted our survey with a couple of graph ML practitioners in order to identify potential problems with the clarity of our questions.
 We further provided participants with the opportunity to optionally justify their responses or indicate disagreement or a lack of clarity with any definitions or questions; \survey{only a couple of participants did so}.
 We intentionally included a few free-response questions to deter and remove spammers from our sample.

-\textbf{Participant recruitment and IRB} We shared our survey as a Google form on Twitter, graph ML-focused Slack workspaces, and mailing lists and Slack channels for artificial intelligence (AI) affinity groups like Queer in AI \cite{ovalle2023queer} and Women in Machine Learning\footnote{\url{https://wimlworkshop.org/}}.
+\paragraph{Participant recruitment and IRB} Following \cite{Zhou2022DeconstructingNE}, by ``practitioners,'' we refer to academic and industry researchers, applied scientists, and engineers.
+Survey participants must have experience theoretically characterizing the expressive power of a GNN, or empirically evaluating GNNs on real-world tasks.
+We shared our survey as a Google form multiple times on Twitter, graph ML-focused Slack workspaces, and mailing lists and Slack channels for artificial intelligence (AI) affinity groups like Queer in AI \cite{ovalle2023queer} and Women in Machine Learning\footnote{\url{https://wimlworkshop.org/}}.
 We additionally shared the survey at a tech company via an internal communication platform.
-In all cases, we requested participants\footnote{Following \cite{Zhou2022DeconstructingNE}, by ``practitioners,'' we refer to academic and industry researchers, applied scientists, and engineers.
-Participants must have experience theoretically characterizing the expressive power of a GNN, or empirically evaluating GNNs on real-world tasks.} to share the survey with other relevant groups in order to perform snowball sampling \cite{Naderifar2017SnowballSA}.
+In all cases, we requested participants to share the survey with other relevant groups in order to perform snowball sampling \cite{Naderifar2017SnowballSA}.
 Participants were not compensated due to internal bureaucratic hurdles.
 We obtained informed consent (refer to \S\ref{sec:survey_consent_form}) from all participants, no personally identifiable or sensitive information was collected, and the survey was reviewed by an internal privacy team at a tech company.